Hess Sound

 Social commitment

-We support the association CHANCEN - Education in Nepal.
-The aim of the association is to promote charitable causes and development cooperation in Nepal with a focus on education and youth welfare, in cooperation with the non-profit organization "Boris Hess Foundation" in Bhaktapur, which was named after Jana's brother Boris who died in 2013, and other non-profit organizations in Nepal, to provide free education, accommodation, food and adequate health care, especially for underprivileged children.
-Further information at: www.chancen-nepal.de
+We support the association CHANCEN – Bildung in Nepal (OPPORTUNITIES – Education in Nepal).
+The aim of the association is to promote charitable purposes and development cooperation in Nepal, with a focus on education and youth welfare.
+In cooperation with the non-profit organization "Boris Hess Foundation" in Bhaktapur, which was named after Jana's brother Boris, who died in 2013, and other non-profit organizations in Nepal, the aim is to provide underprivileged children with free education, accommodation, food and adequate health care.
+More information at: www.chancen-nepal.de